samuelduchesne/archetypal/docs/install.rst

 EnergyPlus is a prerequisite of archetypal.
 It must be installed beforehand.
 Moreover, archetypal contains routines that may download IDF components that are coded in earlier versions of EnergyPlus (e.g., 7.1).
-For this reason, users should also download the `supplementary conversion programs`_.
+For this reason, users should also download the `supplementary conversion programs`_, and install the content in the EnergyPlus installation folder:

+- On Windows: `C:\\EnergyPlusV9-2-0\\PreProcess\\IDFVersionUpdater` (For Windows, see automated procedure below).
+- On MacOS: `/Applications/EnergyPlus-9-2-0/PreProcess/IDFVersionUpdater`

 On Windows, this installation procedure can be automated with the following `script`_ which will download and installEnergyPlus as well as the supplementary conversion programs.